 Build migration plan with Azure Migrate

-Define the goals of cloud migration
+Define cloud migration goals

-|Merger, acquisition, or divestiture||Reduction in vendor or technical complexity|
+|Merger, acquisition, or divestiture||Reduction in vendor/technical complexity|

 |Reduction in capital expenses||Optimization of internal operations|